feove/IborenWebsite/README.md

 - Explore each level thoroughly to discover hidden areas
 - Practice makes perfect - some challenges may require multiple attempts

-## 🤝 Contributing

-We welcome contributions from the community!
-If you'd like to contribute to Treashunt, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-branch`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-branch`
-5. Create a pull request

 ## 📄 License